“Working from home is a future-looking technology… I think it has enormous potential.”

 The solution?
 He lets her know at breakfast what time he is working, what time he is having a break and when he will be finished for the day.
 By discussing it over breakfast, both my parents can plan their day (and dusting time) to both enjoy an argument-free day.

-Not just important for your health, taking regular breaks is crucial for your productivity.
-In any working environment, you shouldn’t stay glued to your screen all day.
+Taking regular work breaks is crucial for your health and productivity.
+In any working environment, you shouldn't stay glued to your screen all day.
 No one can stay focused for eight hours straight.
-It is essential to take regular breaks in order to remain productive, healthy and sane
+It is essential to take regular breaks in order to remain productive, healthy and sane.

-It’s important to take regular screen breaks, get up from your desk and move around.
-Take a 15-minute walk, go make a cup of tea or catch up with a loved one quickly on the phone— don’t work yourself to the bone without letting yourself take a break away from screens, meetings and work.
+As I explain in my article, Why Pomodoro Technique Increases Your Productivity, it's important to practice the Pomodoro Technique and break down your day’s work into multiple 25-minute work intervals.
+Each 25-minute pomodoro is then separated by a short 5-minute break.
+After every four full Pomodoro segments you need to schedule a 30-minute break completely away from your work.
+It is important to take a screen break, get up from your desk and move around.
+Take a 5-minute walk, go make a cup of tea or catch up with a loved one quickly on the phone — don’t work yourself to the bone without letting yourself take a break away from screens, meetings and work.
 Studies have shown that breaks can significantly improve productivity levels and a person’s ability to focus.

 With many people are working from home for the first time, this book is a practical guide to show you how to work from home, whilst staying productive, healthy and sane.
 It will show you how to work from home, whilst staying productive, healthy and sane.
 In informative, easy to read chapters, you will learn how to set up your own dedicated workspace, select the right office equipment and tips for video calling and conferencing.
 You will also learn the importance of setting and maintaining boundaries inside the home, managing distractions, avoiding procrastination and learn how to establish a routine that suits your lifestyle.